List of countries by wealth inequality

 A map showing Gini coefficients for Wealth within countries for 2021.

-This is a list of sovereign states by wealth inequality, including Gini coefficients.
-Wealth distribution can vary greatly from income distribution in a country (see List of countries by income equality).
+This is a list of countries by wealth inequality, including Gini coefficients.
+Wealth distribution can vary greatly from income distribution in a country (see List of countries by income inequality).

-Higher Gini coefficients signify greater wealth inequality, with 0 being complete equality, whereas a value near 1 can arise if everybody has zero wealth except a very small minority.
+Higher Gini coefficients for wealth signify greater wealth inequality, with 0 being complete equality, whereas a value near 1 can arise if everybody has zero wealth except a very small minority.

+Developed countries like the US with a high Gini coefficient can have high mean (average) wealth per adult, but a relatively low median wealth per adult compared to other developed nations.
+Median wealth is midpoint where 50% of adults have higher wealth, and 50% have lower wealth.
+See both measures of wealth here: List of countries by wealth per adult.

-Countries that have high-quality wealth taxes and honest reporting from financial institutions, such as the Netherlands and Norway, tend to have more reliable wealth inequality statistics.
+Countries that have high taxes on wealth and honest reporting from financial institutions, such as Norway, tend to have more reliable wealth inequality statistics.

 List

+The wealth Gini coefficient is a statistical measure that quantifies how net worth (total assets minus liabilities) is distributed across a population.
+It ranges from 0 (perfect equality), where everyone owns the exact same amount of wealth, to 1 (perfect inequality), where a single person owns all the wealth.

 The table below is for 2008, 2018, 2019 and 2021.
 The GDP data is based on data from the World Bank as of 2022.
 The population data is based on data from the UN as of 2024.
 The Wealth Gini coefficients from 2008 are based on a working paper published by the National Bureau of Economic Research.

 The Wealth Gini numbers for 2018, 2019, and 2021 come from the Global Wealth Databook by Credit Suisse.